tytydraco/yessleep/out/Something_Appeared_in_my_Backyard_and_I_dont_think_its_Human.md

 Before I could leave Charlie grabbed me by the wrist, “You won’t leave me, will you?

-“O-of course.
+“O-of course not.
 I’m n-not going to l-leave you.
 I’m j-just a little f-frightened from what h-happened,” I answered.

 He said nothing more but let go of my wrist.
 I must’ve stayed in the shower for an hour, crying while I cleaned the blood from my skin and hair.
 I couldn’t stop trembling and dreaded having to go back out and see that thing.
 The water had turned cold, and I finally got out, getting changed into some clothes.